Join Tables On

 The JOIN

-statement joins two tables ON
+statement combines two or more tables based ON

 Syntax